alvineebai/Alvine-kubernetes/12-RBAC/readme.md

 ### Definitions
 **Role Based Access Control** in kubernetes is an authorization method to access the cluster resources based on the roles of users within your organization.
+The RBAC is setup by cluster administrators to control access to the cluster and cluster resources.

 **A role** contains a set of rules that represent a set of permissions in a namespace **A RoleBinding** is used to bind a Role to a user or a group of users.